magicctf/webpage-source/magicctf/content.md

 No crafting recipes will be included in this content documentation, as it's irrelevant - in-game, there's a crafting guide.

+API
+---

+At this point I'd like to cite the signature of Minetest Forum Member Byakuren :
+> Every time a mod API is left undocumented, a koala dies.
+**HOUSTON**  we have a problem !
+However, the code __should be quite clear__, and easy to understand.
+If you have got questions or feature requests, just open an issue on GitHub or reply on Minetest Forum.

 Tiers
 -----